A Musical Toast: Composition

-The structure and musicality of the work resembles Bernstein's previous orchestral work, Slava, by also using male voices (in this case screaming the name of Kostelanetz) and a epic coda that conclude the work fortissimo in a triumphal way.
+The structure and musicality of the work resembles Bernstein's previous orchestral work, Slava, by also using male voices (in this case screaming the name of Kostelanetz) and an epic coda that conclude the work fortissimo in a triumphal way.
 The composition calls for a large orchestra and a male chorus.

 Bernstein himself described the work as follows:After attending the premiere of my sacred service Love Songs for Sabbath, André Kostelanetz commissioned a work from me.
 It was his hope that this new piece would repeat the success he had had with Lincoln Portrait, the commission he had given Copland.
 This time, however, instead of continuity being provided by a narrator, the idea was to use the actual voices of famous statesmen, in this case, mostly the voices of FDR and JFK.
 Articles of Faith, the resulting work, was premiered by the Detroit Symphony led by Sixten Ehrling.
 It was not well received and Kostelanetz abandoned it."